alexandershaw4/aLogLikeFit/README.md

+This repository contains a collection of routines for fitting first-level (individual) models in computational psychiatry, specifically spectral DCMs to neurophysiology data.
+The repository includes:

+fitLogLikelihoodLM.m: A routine for log likelihood estimation, i.e. for model fitting in the context of hierarchical Bayesian models.

+fitLogLikelihoodLMFE.m: A variant of the log likelihood estimation routine that incorporates free energy minimisation for better model optimisation.

+peb_ard_with_stats.m: A Parametric Empirical Bayes (PEB) routine for fitting models with automatic relevance determination (ARD), including statistical output for model evaluation.

+peb_ard_with_stats_LM.m: An adaptation of the PEB routine incorporating log likelihood and free energy estimation for more robust parameter estimation and statistical analysis.

+Brief guide -->

 Fit a spectral neural mass model, specified using the DCM conventional structure (DCM with DCM.M.pE, DCM.M.pC,DCM.M.f, DCM.M.IS and DCM.xY specified).

 Parameter estimation using log-likelihood (and/or Free Energy) optimisation with Levenberg-Marquardt.